 The program is 13 quarter units and anticipated to be completed in one year with full-time enrollment.
 The 100% online program consists of both synchronous and asynchronous content.
-Each practicum course is synchronous--students and the professor meet via Zoom for two consecutive hours every other week during the quarter (5 meetings each quarter).
-All other courses are asynchronous--students and the professor remain in consistent contact but there are no required meeting times.
+Each practicum course is synchronous—students and the professor meet via Zoom for two consecutive hours every other week during the quarter (5 meetings each quarter).
+All other courses are asynchronous—students and the professor remain in consistent contact but there are no required meeting times.
 The program is available online only and is authorized in these states.

-- Along with the Loma Linda University application, an application essay stating how the applicant will integrate the drug and alcohol counseling certificate into their clinical work, and how the applicant will contribute to their profession and the addiction-treatment field by completing the certificate.
+- Along with the Loma Linda University application, an application essay stating how the applicant will integrate the Drug and Alcohol Counseling certificate into their clinical work, and how the applicant will contribute to their profession and the addiction-treatment field by completing the certificate.

-- Two letters of reference are required.
+- Three letters of reference are required.

 - An interview by the program director is required.
 This interview is completed via Zoom.